lihoukun/CloudAI/docs/demo.md

 Select 'Start New Training' and select model to 'resnet-training-demo' Do NOT train two concurrently.
 Always stop first before train second.
 During demo, repeatly click log for any worker, until you see completion.
+Even if it shows complete, still need manual click 'STOP' to kill the rest containers.
 ```
 ![image](images/train_new.png)